Transpersonal Art Counsellor MCGI MBACP, HeartMath Coach, Holistic Counsellor.

 We are creative and playful by nature.
-The truth to being creative through art and play is that we can take an idea and address it under safe and free conditions without any fixed outcome attached.
+The truth to being creative through art and play is that we can take an idea and address it under safe and clear conditions without any fixed outcome attached.
 If you have stuck thoughts and feelings of frustration, anger, anxiety, depression, or grief, and are having to perform in personal and professional environments, under cultural and social settings that challenge your core principles; viewing your experiences through the creative lense of art and play could provide you with the opportunity to stand back and consider new ways of understanding, and help you to build the resilience, grow and develop the confidence to make choices that revitalise you.

 Curious?
 Please feel free to navigate through my website to discover more.